Marquita Bradshaw

-Marquita Bradshaw (born January 19, 1974) is an American environmentalist, activist, and former political candidate.
+Marquita Bradshaw (born January 19, 1974) is an American environmentalist, activist, and political candidate.
 She was the Democratic nominee in the 2020 United States Senate election in Tennessee, the first African American woman to win a major political party nomination in any statewide race in Tennessee.
-She lost the general election to Republican Bill Hagerty.
-She is now the executive director of the environmental and political organization Sowing Justice.
+Bradshaw lost the general election to Republican Bill Hagerty.

+After losing the 2020 election, Bradshaw became the founder of Sowing Justice, an environmental and political organization.
+She unsuccessfully ran in the 2024 Senate election, losing the Democratic primary to Gloria Johnson.

 Early life and education

 Bradshaw was born and raised in Memphis, Tennessee.
 During her childhood, her family was active in raising awareness of pollution leaking from the Memphis Defense Depot, a contaminated military base in a largely African American neighborhood of Memphis that became a Superfund site in 1992.
 Her parents organized a "concerned citizen committee" regarding the site because residents believed it was causing local health problems.

-In addition to her activist parents, Bradshaw was influenced by her uncle John DeBerry, who was for many years a Democratic member of the Tennessee House of Representatives.
+Bradshaw was influenced by her uncle John DeBerry, who was for many years a Democratic member of the Tennessee House of Representatives.
 Bradshaw earned a Bachelor of Liberal Studies in journalism and communication studies from the University of Memphis.

 Career

-She is the environmental justice chair of the Sierra Club's Tennessee chapter.
+She is the environmental justice committee chair of the Sierra Club's Tennessee chapter.
 According to the Chattanooga Times Free Press, "She has worked with community advocacy groups, environmental organizations and unions, including the Mid-South Peace and Justice Center, the AFL–CIO, the Sierra Club and Tennesseans for Fair Taxation."